• Skip to primary navigation

 Just bring it together and pat with your hands into a circle shape about 1 ½-2 inch high.

-• Score a cross through the bread to about ½ of the way down.
+• Using a sharp knife score a cross through the bread to about ½ of the way down.

-Using a knife add a small slit at each corner/wedge (to release any fairies/pixies!)
+Also add a small slit at each corner or in the middle of each wedge (to release any fairies/pixies!)

-• Brush the top with buttermilk.
-If you have used all your buttermilk simply brush with plant-milk.
+• Brush the bread surface with buttermilk.
+If you have used all your buttermilk brush with some extra milk.

-• Scatter the rolled oats over the bread
+• Scatter the rolled oats over the unbaked bread.

-I use a fan oven and my bread is usually ready after 30 minutes.
+We used a fan oven and our soda bread was ready just after the 30 minute mark.

 Notes